Is Knob and Tube Electrical Wiring Safe?

-A powerful history
+Knob and tube's powerful history

-Knob-and-tube wiring gets its name from the ceramic knobs used to hold wires in place and ceramic tubes that act as protective casings for wires running through wall studs or floor joists.
-Instead of the three wires found in modern electrical installations, K&T wiring has only two: a black (hot) wire and a white (neutral) wire.
+Knob and tube wiring gets its name from the ceramic knobs used to hold wires in place and ceramic tubes that act as protective casings for wires running through wall studs or floor joists.
+Instead of the three wires found in modern electrical installations, K&T wiring has only two - a black (hot) wire and a white (neutral) wire.
 This means there is no ground wire in the system for excess charge or in the event of a short.

-As a result, outlets in a knob-and-tube home will have two prongs, not three, and won't support ground fault circuit interrupters (GFCIs).
+As a result, outlets in a knob and tube home will have two prongs, not three, and won't support ground fault circuit interrupters (GFCIs).
 In addition, the hot and neutral wires in a K&T setup are run and sheathed separately and approximately an inch apart, rather than being bundled together as with new wiring.
 Most knob and tube installations are restricted to a 60-amp service.

-Problems with knob-and-tube wiring
+Problems with knob and tube wiring

 If a K&T system is intact and working, it poses no immediate risk to you and your family.
 Problems often arise, however, because of the age of the installation or modifications made to the electric system by a previous owner or unscrupulous electrician.